 A ceramic container will not allow good air circulation to the roots, and the solid mulch of gravel will prevent you from being able to check the soil moisture levels as often as you’ll need to.

-Create the gritty, well-draining soil coral cactus loves by mixing coarse sand and good quality of potting soil in equal amounts.
+Create the gritty, well-draining potting soil coral cactus loves by mixing coarse sand and a good quality soil in equal amounts.

 These plants are tolerant of all soil pH levels.